| Complete Computer Services

 If you are looking specifically for a highly-rated photo-quality printer which can also be used as a regular printer (though it doesnt appear as heavy-duty as the Epson) look at the Canon Pixma MX922.

 I bought the MX922 for my son as a photo printer (he already has a Brother laser).
 I bought it at Staples.
 Though they have it for $129, they price match and add 10% of the difference.
 Since several places have it for $100, I paid $97.
 They also sold me a 3 year Squaretrade warranty for $15 (normally $30).
 So I know he will have this printer for at least 3 years.
 I was so impressed, I bought a second one for myself.

-It is currently on sale for $60 with free shipping on ebay from an authorized Canon dealer here.
+It is currently on sale for $61 with $9.95 shipping here.
 Note: we are not affiliated in any way with them and don't get anything for presenting the link.

 Canon and Brother have some good printers with cartridges in the $2 range.
 However, all companies (including Epson) have some lemons, so make sure you check out ratings and cost of ink before you buy.
 I have heard that the print output of Brother inkjets is not quite as sharp as Epson and Canon.

 The best Epson printer had been the Workforce 845 and its little brothers the 645 and 545.
 They were discontinued and replaced by the Workforce 3520, 3530 and 3540 which were the printers with the highest ratings I have ever seen.
 I bought the 3530 for my father years ago and it's the best printer he ever owned and still going strong.
 These were discontinued and replaced with the excellent 3600 series.
 My son has the 3640.